joergkrause/nyaf/docs/md/docs/forms/overview.md

 For full support you need view models, the registration on top of the component, and access to the model binder.

-1. View models are plain TypeScript classed with public properties enhanced by decorators
+1. View models are plain TypeScript classes with public properties enhanced by decorators.
-2. The registration is the decorator `@ViewModel()` on top of the component's class
+2. The registration with the decorator `@ViewModel()` on top of the component's class.
-3. The modelbinder comes through implementing the interface `IModel<ViewModelType>`
+3. The modelbinder comes through implementing the interface `IModel<ViewModelType>`.

 ### View Models in Components

-For a nice view decorators applied to class properties control the appearance.
+For a nice looking view some decorators applied to class properties control the appearance.
 Use the decorator `@ViewModel<T>(T)` to define the model.
 The generic is the type, the constructor parameter defines the default values (it's **mandatory**).
 To get access to the model binder, just implement the interface `IModel` as show below:

 ~~~ts
 export class Model {